Lothian Buses: Infrastructure and operation

 The previous company headquarters and engineering works in Shrub Hill, off Leith Walk, were sold in 1999 subject to planning permission, after being occupied by the company since 1871.
 After repeated delays, controversies and a public inquiry, in 2004, the site was sold to BL Developments for £12 million so that the site could be developed flats and houses.

 The company as a whole operates three travel shops, and nine depots.

-Lothian Buses serve five park & ride sites, located at Hermiston, Ingliston, Sheriffhall, Straiton (in Midlothian) and Wallyford (in East Lothian).
+Lothian Buses serve four park & ride sites, located at Hermiston, Ingliston, Sheriffhall, and Wallyford (in East Lothian).
+They formerly served Straiton park & ride (in Midlothian) until the 7 September 2025.
+Lothian still serve stops on the nearby A701.

 Lothian's double decker buses were unique in Scotland in displaying the destination at both the front and rear.
 In early mornings and late evenings, some services are curtailed to the city centre or to early termini, in the transition to the night bus service.
 In such cases, 'Part Route' is displayed in the intermediate display.
 Certain routes have all day short working termini, and minor diversions which are often indicated through the use of internal or external 'tram boards'.
 Since 2006, double-deck deliveries feature a "Route Diverted" intermediate display, used when road closures cause a service to be diverted from its normal route.